jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 I'm fascinated by the idea of bridging the gap between our minds and our digital devices.
 A well-designed tool should disappear and allow complete attention to the task at hand, but digital devices today are far from this ideal - often due to arcane copyright laws or profit-seeking.

 These aren't new ideas by any means.
 See Vannevar Bush's [original conception](https://en.wikipedia.org/wiki/As_We_May_Think) of a memex over 70 years ago.
 We are way overdue for this.
 I see enormous potential at combining a true memex with our personal data (health, fitness, biometrics) along with our habits, goals, tasks, reflections, and communication tools.
-In this age of abundant information it feels like it's the connections we draw between disparate pieces of content which are the most valuable [todo rephrase this].
+In the age of abundant information it feels like it's the connections we draw between disparate pieces of content which are the most valuable [todo rephrase this].
 What's even more interesting are the connections someone else drew about information I am interested in.
 I'm excited for a world where knowledge is easier to discover, validate, dispute, understand, retain, and share.

 I hope to cover my thoughts on processes, note-taking apps, and knowledge graphs next.
 Stay tuned [here](https://mailchi.mp/0e81591ed912/jborichevskiy).